Michiel1992/voltstarP/PRIVACY_POLICY.md

-# Privacy Policy for MyStar
+# Privacy Policy for Voltstar

 **Last updated: July 28, 2025**

 ## Overview

-MyStar ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use the MyStar application for macOS.
+Voltstar ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use the Voltstar application for macOS.

 ## Information We Collect